 We’re finally packed and ready to go.
 Since we’re ATV riding, we have a trailer packed with two ATVs (three, if you count the battery-operated one), coolers and all the necessities (yes, real necessities) for the backcountry of the Black Hills.

 Our goal for the day: Actually get on the road.
 But really, we’re most excited to stop at Wall Drug and drive through Custer State Park, two things we know we need to do before we hit the trails for the remainder of our vacation.

 There’s something I just can’t get over about Wall Drug.
 Honestly, yes, it’s probably the maple-covered donuts.
 But it’s also the nostalgia of the place (and the amazing collection of western boots), the tradition of stopping (and the maple-covered donuts), the story behind the business (and the huge assortment of great souvenirs), the impressive Western art collection housed in the dining area (and the maple-covered donuts), the amount of activities for young and old to participate in, and the free ice water!
 It’s safe to say that I’m obsessed with shopping and eating donuts at Wall Drug while sipping on free ice water and five-cent coffee.

 Hitting the road again, our next destination is Custer.
 We need to get permits for our ATVs.
-We also need (yes, need) to stop at Black Hills Burger & Bun for the best burger in the country.
-And, yup, it is indeed the best burger I’ve ever had.
-Often these type of ratings don’t quite do it for me, but this place rocked it.
-I tried the Hot Granny, a delectable combination of bacon, jalapenos, cream cheese and a sweet and spicy sauce.
-Winner.
+We also need to stop at Baker's Bakery & Cafe for a filling meal.
 With tummies completely & overly full and legal ATV permits in hand, we head back east to Custer State Park to check out the Wildlife Loop Road.
 We take it slow and steady and see plenty of wildlife, including the park’s infamous begging burros.
 They seem to be as popular as the 1,300 buffalo that roam the park.